awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 # At\-Rest Encryption in ElastiCache for Redis<a name="at-rest-encryption"></a>

 To help keep your data secure, Amazon ElastiCache and Amazon S3 provide different ways to restrict access to data in your cache\.
-For more information, see [Amazon VPCs and ElastiCache security](VPCs.md) and [Identity and access management in Amazon ElastiCache](IAM.md)\.
+For more information, see [Amazon VPCs and ElastiCache security](VPCs.md) and [Identity and Access Management for Amazon ElastiCache](IAM.md)\.

 ElastiCache for Redis at\-rest encryption is an optional feature to increase data security by encrypting on\-disk data\.
 When enabled on a replication group, it encrypts the following aspects:

 Data stored on SSDs \(solid\-state drives\) in data tiering enabled clusters is always encrypted by default\.
-However, when the cluster is backed up, the snapshot data is not automatically encrypted\.
-Encryption needs to be enabled on the snapshot\.
+When the cluster is backed up, under encryption options, choose whether to use the default encryption key or a customer\-managed key\.
 For more information, see [Enabling At\-Rest Encryption](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html#at-rest-encryption-enable)\.
 + Disk during sync, backup and swap operations
 + Backups stored in Amazon S3